iterative/dvc.org/content/docs/command-reference/import-url.md

 - `--to-remote` - import an external target, but don't move it into the workspace, nor cache it.
-[Transfer](#example-import-straight-to-the-remote) it directly to remote storage (the default one, unless `-r` is specified) instead.
+[Transfer](#example-import-straight-to-the-remote) it directly to remote storage (the default one unless `-r` is specified) instead.
   Use `dvc pull` to get the data locally.

 - `-r <name>`, `--remote <name>` - name of the
   [remote storage](/doc/command-reference/remote) (can only be used with